 However, if we find that the site has previously been subjected to contaminating activities, or we are unable to establish what the site has been used for in the past, we’ll carry out a preliminary sampling and analysis program to find out whether more detailed site investigations are needed.

-An Airsafe preliminary site investigation report will tell you about:
+An Airsafe preliminary site investigation and land contamination report will tell you about:

 - any potentially contaminating activities that have occurred in the past

 - any potential types of contamination at the site

 - whether there is a need for further investigation at the site.

 Phase 2: Detailed site investigations

 Where our preliminary investigations find there may be an unacceptable risk of land contamination on the site, we’ll then carry out a detailed site investigation, looking more closely at the issues raised in the preliminary investigation and at the type, extent and level of contamination.

 Our detailed site investigation contamination report will give you an assessment of:

 - the likelihood and extent of contamination having spread via air, surface water, groundwater, soil and dust